 Canarian mountain village San Bartolomé de Tirajana

-San Bartolomé de Tirajana lies high already very up in the mountains, it’s almost in the clouds.
+San Bartolomé de Tirajana lies already higher up in the mountains, almost in the clouds.

-And in this village streets are too narrow and too steep!
-They are all too narrow for any bigger rental car and even for small cars too scary to drive along.
-Our photographer was not happy.
-She was screaming all the time and hardly got any photos of San Bartolomé.
+In this little village streets are too narrow and too steep!
+They are all too narrow for any bigger rental cars, and too scary to drive even if you have r a small car.
+Our photographer was screaming all the time and hardly got any photos to show you of San Bartolomé.

-It would have been a better idea to park our car and simply stroll around.
+It would have been a better idea to park outside the village and simply stroll around.
 But we had to think about the weather.
-It was very chilly at these heights and the clouds were be hanging on the mountains.
-It was too cold to walk or you would need more clothes.
+Even at daytime it is very chilly at these heights and the clouds are hanging right where you are.
+As we didi’t bring any warm clothes, it was too cold to walk outside.

 Clouds hanging on the Gran Canarian mountains

-The next village has a nice name and a Lucia statue.
+The next village has a nice name and a nice statue.

 Santa Lucía de Tirajana